bulaya-ute/DynamicClusteringAlgorithms/readme.md

 - Cluster memory is updated based on free space and priority.
 This allows a cluster to remember a relevant outlier, and possibly add the outlying data point to itself in the future.
 - If there is enough memory available, a data point that was just rejected will always be 'remembered' (added to memory).
 - Memory is 'full' when the number of outliers a cluster has in its memory is equal to the user-specified `cluster_memory`.
-- If memory is full, the current data points stored (together with the one that is about to be added) are sorted in descending order of distance from the centroid.
+- If memory is full, the current data points stored (together with the one that is about to be added) are sorted in ascending order of distance from the centroid.
 The last one is eliminated.

 ### 5. Centroid Update